 The speakers will share what the Policing Bill means for their communities and outline a human rights based and humane approach to the accommodation needs of Gypsy and Traveller people.

 The event will be held in the Conference Room at Community Base, 113 Queens Road, Brighton, BN1 3XG.
 Attendees will be provided with snacks and drinks.
-We will be releasing information on COVID-19 related entry requirements in advance of the event, so please watch this space and we will update this page with information closer to the time.
+We welcome you to arrive from 5pm.
+The capacity for the venue is 100 people and we will be operating on a first come, first served basis.

 Speaking about the event, Sarah Mann, Director of Friends, Families and Travellers said: